openvinotoolkit/openvino_build_deploy/demos/virtual_ai_assistant_demo/README.md

 Step 1: Set up the environment

+Step 2: Create a YAML Personality File

-Step 2: Run the Application
+Step 3: Run the Application

 Now, let's dive into the steps starting with installing Python.

-## Step 0: Pre-requisities
+## Step 0: Install Python and prerequisites

 This project requires Python 3.8 or higher and a few libraries.
 If you don't have Python installed on your machine, go to https://www.python.org/downloads/ and download the latest version for your operating system.
 Follow the prompts to install Python, making sure to check the option to add Python to your PATH environment variable.